basantiroomie/ConversAI/README.md

 ## Contribution

-We welcome contributions to improve Converse AI!
+We welcome contributions to improve ConversAI!
 Here's how you can help:

 1. Fork the repository.
 2. Create a new branch for your feature/bug fix.